 A mysterious alien robot force attacks from outer space.
 Mega Man was just relaxing and minding his own business when suddenly he’s confronted by Terra, the leader of the StarDroids.

-Mega Man attempts to fight off his attacker, but his Mega Buster is useless against the StarDroid and Terra’s own shots work much too well!
+Mega Man attempts to fight off his attacker, but his Mega Buster is useless against the StarDroid and Terra’s own shots work all too well!